-- used accelerated rates of depreciation before 1 July 2001; see Accelerated depreciation on page 8, or - could have used accelerated rates of depreciation before 1 July 2001, if you had used the asset to produce assessable income or had it installed ready for that use.
+- used accelerated rates of depreciation before 1 July 2001, or - could have used accelerated rates of depreciation before 1 July 2001, if you had used the asset to produce assessable income or had it installed ready for that use.

-In addition, the effective life of certain intangible depreciating assets cannot be recalculated; see Effective life of intangible depreciating assets on the page 13.
+In addition, the effective life of certain intangible depreciating assets cannot be recalculated; see Effective life of intangible depreciating assets on page 14.